dabernards/spectramax-automation/spectramax-automation/package-org.md

 #### SmaxData.flat_data
 Combines specification and data into single 1-D array
-- [ ] where all is this used? should it be here?
+- [ ] where all is this used? should it be here? -- part of refactoring current SMaxData into subclasses

 #### SmaxData.\_load_blk
 Constructs list from all blank wells